 O-Pee-Chee is Topps’ Canadian counterpart and is often preferred when looking at older hockey cards.
-Many OPC cards (including this one) are bilingual, sharing both French and English text.
+Many OPC cards (including this one) are bilingual, sharing French and English texts.

-OPC cards are some of the best in terms of pure value, and the Joseph card is no different in this regard.
+OPC cards are some of the best in terms of pure value, and the Joseph card is no different.

-The next Curtis Joseph RC to make the list is from the 1990 Topps Tiffany set.
+The next Curtis Joseph RC to make a list is from the 1990 Topps Tiffany set.

 From 1984 to 1991, Topps decided to release upgraded versions of their sets under the Tiffany banner.

-These cards were glossy in comparison to base editions, while you’ll also be able to tell the difference by checking out the stars (**) located on the reverse.
+These cards were glossy compared to base editions, and you’ll also be able to tell the difference by checking out the stars (**) located on the reverse.

-It notes that Joseph is a ‘Top Prospect’, while the blue and yellow border blends in well with his St. Louis jersey.
+It notes that Joseph is a ‘Top Prospect,’ while the blue and yellow border blends well with his St. Louis jersey.

-The 1990 Score Hockey set is one that we’ve checked out recently, as junk wax era hobby boxes continue to receive increased interest from collectors.
+The 1990 Score Hockey set is one we’ve checked out recently, as junk wax-era hobby boxes continue to receive increased interest from collectors.

 Joseph has a couple of cards in the set, including the Young Superstars release (#15) and this base version (#151).

-We’re looking at the latter, although both are wrapped in the familiar red, white, and blue design which makes the 1990 Score set instantly recognizable to anyone over the age of 30.
+We’re looking at the latter, although both are wrapped in the familiar red, white, and blue design, making the 1990 Score set instantly recognizable to anyone over 30.

 Curtis Joseph Rookie Card Value